-In dusty or dirty conditions, change the engine oil more frequently than the interval specified in the maintenance schedule.
-Figure 10 shows the location of the oil drain, oil filler neck and oil level indicator.
+In dusty or dirty conditions, change the oil more frequently than the interval specified in the maintenance schedule.
+Figure 9 shows the location of the oil drain, oil filler neck and oil level indicator.

 AWARNING Hot oil can cause severe burns if spilled or splashed on skin.
-Keep fingers and hands clear when removing the oil drain plug, and wear protective clothing.
+Keep fingers and hands clear when removing oil drain plug, and wear protective clothing.

 - 1. Place a pan under the oil drain plug.
 Run the engine until it is warm, then shut it off. - 2.
-Remove the oil level indicator. - 3.
+Remove the yellow oil level indicator. - 3.
+Remove the yellow oil drain hole cover located on the bottom of the genset.
 Unscrew the oil plug and allow all of the oil to drain from the engine.

 - 4. Install the oil plug and tighten it securely to prevent an oil leak. - 5.
 Use a premium quality motor oil.
-The engine oil capacity is 1 quart (0.95 liters).
-See the following Recommended Engine Oil section to select the proper weight oil. - 6.
-Pour the oil into the oil filler neck slowly.
-Check the oil level by inserting the oil level indicator into the filler neck.
-Do NOT screw the oil level indicator in.
+The engine oil capacity is 1.6 quarts (1.5 litres).
+See the following Recommended Engine Oil section to select the proper weight oil. - Pour the oil into oil filler neck slowly.
+Check the oil level by inserting oil level indicator into filler neck.
+Screw the oil level indicator in securely to obtain an oil level reading.
 Add oil until the full mark is reached. - 7.
 Insert the oil level indicator in the fill tube and screw it in securely to prevent oil leakage.
+Check the oil drain plug area for leaks.
+Reinstall the yellow oil drain hole cover.

-Used oil is harmful to the environment if it is not disposed of properly.
+Used oil is harmful to the environment.
 Pour used oil into a sealed container and deliver it to the nearest recycling center or automotive service station.

-FIGURE 10.
+FIGURE 9.
 OIL CHANGE

-Recommended Engine Oli
+Recommended Engine Oil

 Use premium quality motor oil with the API (American Petroleum Institute) designation SG on the container.
-Figure 11 shows the recommended oil weight for the temperature range that the genset will be operated in.
+Figure 10 shows the recommended oil weight for the temperature range that the genset will be operated in.
 Make sure the engine oil weight is correct for the expected temperature range.

-The engine oil capacity is 1 quart (0.95 liters).
+The engine oil capacity is 1.6 quarts (1.5 litres).